-Institute for Teledramatic Arts and Technology

-□ Degree offered Bachelor of Arts
+Degree offered Bachelor of Arts

-□ LocationBuilding 27
+□ Location

-□ Information
+$\square$ Information

 □ Fax

+□ Email tat@csumb.edu

-□ Emailtat@monterey.edu
+□ Website

-□ FirstClass Conference Teledramatic Arts
+□ FirstClass Con erence Teledramatic Arts

-The Institute for Teledramatic Arts and Technology is an innovative undergraduate program offering integrated, multidisciplinary study of theater production, filmmaking, video/TV production, radio/audio broadcasting and new media production (multimedia production, Webcasting, CD-ROM production, DVD authoring, computer animation and related cyber-technologies).
+The Institute for Teledramatic Arts and Technology is an innovative undergraduate program offering integrated, multidisciplinary study of theatre production, filmmaking, video/TV production, radio/audio broadcasting and new media production (multimedia production, Webcasting, CD-ROM production, DVD authoring, computer animation and related cyber-technologies).
 The term "teledramatic" conceptually embraces our unique blend of the creative and technical skills essential for the development, transmission and distribution of artistic work across the widest spectrum of storytelling mediums.

 At the root of TAT's work is learning how to tell good stories.
 We offer comprehensive content-based instruction in the essential components of storytelling and merge those skills with the exciting array of today's digital-age technologies.
-While exploring the expanding possibilities of story creation and dissemination made possible through the fusion of old and new 21st century tools, we'll prepare you for today's widening opportunities in the professional fields of art and entertainment, media convergence, and global communication.
+While exploring the expanding possibilities of story creation and dissemination made possible through the fusion of old and new 21st century tools, we'll prepare you for today's widening opportunities in the professional fields of art and entertainment, media convergence, and alobal communication.

-TAT seeks bright, self-motivated people-creators, producers and doers-with the initiative and drive to make both careers and satisfying creative lives in our brave new digital world.
-If you see yourself as a writer, director, actor, producer, designer, editor, actor, technician, and/or innovator, we've created a place for you.
+TAT seeks self-motivated people-creators, producers and doers-with the initiative and drive to make both careers and satisfying creative lives in our brave new digital world.
+If you see yourself as a writer, director, actor, producer, designer, editor, actor, technician, digital media artist, or innovator, we've created a place for you.
 TAT strives to nurture a socially conscious, artistically expressive, diverse, and ethical vision of humanity, fortified by our commitment to community involvement, global sophistication, and a responsible entrepreneurial spirit.